USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/rna-seq.md

 {:.usa-process-list__heading}
 ### De Novo Transcriptome Assembly and Quantification

 Let's now assume that Arabidopsis doesn't have a sequenced genome.
 We start with the RNA-seq reads and assemble them into de novo transcripts — a fundamentally harder problem than when you have the genome alignment because we have no map to work from.
 One such de novo assembler is Trinity.
 Before understanding what Trinity does, it helps to understand why naive assembly fails for RNA-seq data.
-Unlike a genome, a transcriptome has wildly unequal coverage — a highly expressed gene might have 10,000× more reads than a lowly expressed one.
+Unlike a genome, a transcriptome has wildly unequal coverage — a highly expressed gene might have 10,000× more reads than a minimally expressed one.
 Standard genome assemblers assume roughly uniform coverage and break down completely under these conditions.
 Trinity was designed specifically to handle this.

-Trinity's uses de Bruijn graph to partition and assemble reads.
+Trinity uses de Bruijn graphs to partition and assemble reads.
 Rather than trying to assemble reads directly, Trinity breaks every read into short overlapping substrings of length k (k-mers), and builds a graph where each unique k-mer is a node and edges represent overlaps.
 Paths through this graph represent candidate transcripts.
 The appeal of this approach is that it doesn't require a reference — the reads wire up the graph themselves.

 Trinity then works in three sequential stages:

 **1. Inchworm** traverses the de Bruijn graph greedily, following the most abundant k-mer paths first.
 This produces a set of unique transcript sequences — essentially the dominant isoform at each locus.
 It is fast but ignores complexity: alternatively spliced isoforms and paralogous genes are collapsed or missed at this stage.

 **2. Chrysalis** takes the Inchworm contigs and clusters them into groups that share k-mers, then builds a separate, smaller de Bruijn graph for each cluster.
-This is the key architectural decision that makes Trinity tractable — instead of one enormous graph for the whole transcriptome (which would be computationally expensive), you get thousands of small, manageable graphs, each representing the transcriptional complexity at a single locus or gene family.
+This is the key architectural decision that makes Trinity tractable — instead of one enormous graph for the whole transcriptome (which would be computationally expensive), Trinity generates thousands of small, manageable graphs, each representing the transcriptional complexity at a single locus or gene family.

 **3. Butterfly** then processes each small graph independently.
 It traces all the paths through the graph that are supported by read evidence, resolving alternative splicing events, paralog distinctions, and sequencing errors.
 The output is a FASTA file of assembled <u>transcript sequences</u>, potentially many per locus.